matias258/Layoffs_project/README.md

+# Layoffs (Despidos)

-# We received a database of employees from a company.
+We received a database of employees from a company.
 Given the information we have, we aim to predict layoffs of these employees.

 To achieve this, we will: